THIS IS US.

 Publications & speaking engagements

-• Massari/Rizzuto, Mandatory mediation in Italy – The second attempt after the decision of the Constitutional Court of 6 December 2012, Zeitschrift für Konfliktmanagement 2013, 185 (in German)
+• Massari/Rizzuto, Compulsory Mediation in Italy – The Second Attempt after the Decision of the Constitutional Court of 6 December 2012, Journal of Conflict Management 2013, 185.

-• Gärtner/Massari, Jurisdiction of German Courts for claims against foreign rating institutions, BB 2012,121 (in German)
+• Gärtner/Massari, Jurisdiction of German Courts for Claims for Damages against Foreign Rating Agencies, BB 2012, 121.

-• Pörnbacher/Massari, Protection of investments in closed funds – New disclosure, advice and documentation obligations in Schirmacher, Closed Funds 2011, 2011 (in German)
+• Pörnbacher/Massari, Protection of investments in closed-end real estate funds – New disclosure, advisory and documentation obligations, in: Schirmacher (ed.), Closed-end funds 2011.

-• Pörnbacher/Massari, Comments on the judgement of the Higher Court of Brandenburg of 14 July 2010 on the reimbursement of lost profits in prospectus liability claims, BB 2010, 2332 (in German)
+• Pörnbacher/Massari, Commentary on the decision of the Higher Regional Court of Brandenburg on compensation for lost profits in prospectus liability claims, BB 2010, 2332

-• Franck/Massari, The EU Payments Directive: Cheaper and faster payments through better contract law?, WM 2009,1117 (in German)
+• Franck/Massari, The Payment Services Directive: Cheaper and faster payments through better contract law?, WM 2009, 1117

-• Franck/Massari, The EU Payments Directive: The European “Uniform New Payments Code”, in Riesenhuber, Perspectives of European Private Law, 2008 (in German)
+• Franck/Massari, The Payment Services Directive: The European “Uniform New Payments Code”, in Riesenhuber (eds.), Perspectives of European Private Law, 2008.

 • The role of IP in a smoke-free future, IP Conference in Batumi (Georgia), July 2017

-• Limitations of trademark rights in order to protect public health, Client event at Gleiss Lutz, Stuttgart, December 2016
+• Restriction of trademark rights in the service of health protection, client event at Gleiss Lutz, Stuttgart, December 2016

-• Experiences with mandatory mediation in Italy, as part of a panel discussion Voluntariness of mediation and mandatory mediation – does this go together?
-Conflict-Management Congress in Hannover, August 2016
+• Experiences with compulsory mediation in Italy, in the forum: Voluntariness of mediation and the need for mediation – does it go together?, Conflict Management Congress in Hanover, August 2016

-• The Spill-over effect of plain packaging, IP Conference in Berlin, December 2015.
+• Spill-over effect of plain packaging, IP Conference in Berlin, December 2015

-• Current developments in the area of cartel damage claims, Client event at HoganLovells, Munich.
-April 2013
+• Current Developments in Cartel Damages Law, Client Event at HoganLovells, Munich, April 2013

 Memberships & miscellaneous